ChainXim-Team/ChainXim/simulation-example.en.md

 ### 3. Growth Rate under Different Single-Round Mining Power

-This example demonstrates the operation of the deterministic propagation network module.
-The deterministic propagation network assigns a propagation vector to all messages, specifying that a corresponding proportion of miners will receive the message in each round after it is broadcast.
-Since the propagation function is fully deterministic, the variations in the network's performance metrics will be relatively stable.
+ChainXim's deterministic propagation network component allows the configuration of a reception vector to specify the proportion of miners receiving the message in each round, thereby simulating more precise network latency conditions.
+This example utilizes this component to simulate and analyze blockchain growth rates under different latency scenarios.
 The specific parameter settings are as follows:

 - Rounds: 4000000
 - Number of miners: 20